 United Career Institute is highly invested in the healthcare community and we are dedicated to serving it as best we can by providing the workforce with trained medical professionals.
 We are committed to continuing to serve you.

 For those considering college, we have added virtual campus visits as an alternative to touring campus in person.
-We hope this added service will allow you to continue your educational pursuits without delay.
+We are also waiving enrollment and seat fees for applicants starting in May or June of 2020, in an effort to help individuals who have been directly or indirectly affected by COVID-19.
+(This does not apply to any nursing program applicants.)
+We hope these added services will allow you to continue your educational pursuits without delay.

 We can assure you we will continue to serve our communities in any way we can!